XertroV/aec-membership-test-simulator/README.md

 ## Suspected Farces

-Detecting previous farces is difficult because the AEC does not record the number of members a party *could* offer in support of their validity.
+Detecting previous farces is difficult because the AEC does not publish the results of membership tests and, too my knowledge, does not record or ask for the number of members a party *could* offer in support of their validity.
-Instead, we only know the number of members that were submitted, which is always &lt;= 1650.
+Instead, we only know the number of members that were submitted, which is always &lt;= 1650 (or the limit in effect at the time), and we only know this when the AEC has published a statement of reasons which is only done when there is a request for review.
+If a party just gives up, or otherwise misses the deadline, then we don't hear about it and thus cannot evaluate whether a farce occurred.

 *Note: these cases occurred prior to the September 2021 increase in required members.
 Therefore they are judged against the previous requirements -- the test method was practically the same, the only difference being that it was calibrated for membership lists of 500-550 instead of 1500-1650.*